timlabs/uscode/United States Code/TITLE 26-INTERNAL REVENUE CODE/Subtitle F-Procedure and Administration/CHAPTER 68-ADDITIONS TO THE TAX, ADDITIONAL AMOUNTS, AND ASSESSABLE PENALTIES/Subchapter A-Additions to the Tax and Additional Amounts/PART II-ACCURACY-RELATED AND FRAUD PENALTIES.md

 #### (k) Inconsistent estate basis reporting
 * For purposes of this section, the term "inconsistent estate basis" means any portion of an underpayment attributable to the failure to comply with section 1014(f).

+#### (l) Increase in penalty in case of overstatement of qualified charitable contributions
+* In the case of any portion of an underpayment which is attributable to one or more overstatements of the deduction provided in section 170(p), subsection (a) shall be applied with respect to such portion by substituting "50 percent" for "20 percent".

 ### §6662A.
 Imposition of accuracy-related penalty on understatements with respect to reportable transactions
 #### (a) Imposition of penalty